 1 John 2:27 – But you have received the Holy Spirit, and He lives within you, so you don’t need anyone to teach you what is true.
 For the Spirit teaches you everything you need to know, and what He teaches is true – it is not a lie.
 So just as He has taught you, remain in fellowship with Christ.

 1 Corinthians 6:19-20 – Don’t you realize that your body is the temple of the Holy Spirit, who lives in you and was given to you by God?
 You do not belong to yourself, for God bought you with a high price.
 So you must honor God with your body.

 Alright, let’s tie it all together.

-And so our identity is found in being, both the body of Christ, and the Temple of the Holy Spirit!
+And so our identity is found in being, both part of the body of Christ, and the actual physical Temple of the Holy Spirit!

 Friends, may we understand the significance of this precious, priceless identity we have so freely been given and never EVER work to harm it.

 Psalms 27:4 – The one thing I ask of the Lord – the thing I seek most – is to live in the house of the Lord all the days of my life, delighting in the Lord’s perfections and meditating in His Temple.

 *How about you?
 How does it make you feel to think of your own body as the Temple of the Holy Spirit?
 Do you feel like you’re doing everything you can to treat the whole temple – the whole body of Christ with the honor it deserves?

 If you enjoyed this post, check out the rest of the Identified Series as we work our way through the whole book of Ephesians to discover everything God has to teach us about who we are in Him.